 Parkinson’s disease is a degenerative disease that slowly progresses and worsens over time.
-It affects a person’s ability to control their movements, body and emotions.
+It affects a person’s ability to control their movements, body, and emotions.
 It is not fatal, but there is no cure for the disease.
-As the disease worsens, caregivers will need to know how to care for the specific needs of a Parkinson’s patient at home.
+As the disease worsens, it’s important to consider home care for Parkinson’s disease.
 Here are some of the things you need to know.

 1. The goal of your loved one’s doctor and the care team should be to provide as high a quality of life as possible.
 The care plan should include medications, physical and occupational therapy.
 If your loved one seems depressed or anxious, talk therapy may help to alleviate it.